Mixing induced by Faraday surface waves: Short-term evolution of the stratification

-Advection-induced destabilization is a type of secondary instability previously observed by~\cite{Cavelier_2022} and~\cite{Liu2022}.
-Here, the miscible interface is advected by the free surface.
-In addition to Earth's gravity and the external forcing, the miscible interface is subject to an advection-induced acceleration.
-This oscillating motion stretches and compresses the interface at the wave anti-nodes while inducing an oscillating shear at the wave nodes, a process that may lead to a parametric instability of the interface.
+As the free surface oscillates, it advects the miscible interface below, subjecting it to an advection-induced acceleration in addition to gravity and the external forcing.
+This oscillating motion stretches and compresses the interface at the wave anti-nodes while inducing an oscillating shear at the nodes, destabilising it even at depths of order one wavelength below the surface.
+We identify this as a secondary parametric resonance, of the kind previously reported by~\cite{Cavelier_2022} and~\cite{Liu2022}.
+Two distinct forms are observed, depending on the amplitude of the induced acceleration, and are described in the following.

-Resonance between the interface and oscillating motion can lead to a secondary Faraday instability.
-As shown in Figure~\ref{Figure18:Secondary}a, an interfacial Faraday wave with frequency \(\omega/4\) forms near one of the anti-nodes of the primary wave before spreading to the rest of the domain.
-The measured wavenumber \(k \approx 19\pi/W\) aligns with linear stability predictions for a periodic forcing \(\omega/2\), i.e., the frequency of the primary wave (see Figure \ref{Figure18:Secondary}b).
+The first form is a secondary Faraday instability of the miscible interface.
+Figure~\ref{Figure15:Secondary} shows an example of an interfacial Faraday wave with frequency $\omega/4$, which forms near one of the anti-nodes of the primary wave before spreading horizontally to the rest of the domain; this propagation is clearly visible in the spatiotemporal diagram of panel~(a).
+The spatial frequency $k \approx 19\pi/W$, measured from panel~(b) and confirmed by the filtered signal in panel~(a), is consistent with linear stability predictions for a forcing at $\omega/2$ (see Appendix~\ref{section:appendix:stability}).
 The interface grows until it no longer resonates with the primary wave.
-We estimate this effect using the saturation width expression from \cite{Grea2018}, taken here as \(L_\mathrm{sat}=32\atwood g/\omega^2\), since the acceleration induced by the primary wave is vanishingly small and the forcing frequency is \(\omega/2\).
+We estimate this effect using the saturation width expression from \cite{Grea2018}, taken here as \(L_\mathrm{sat}=32\atwood g/\omega^2\), since the acceleration induced by the primary wave is vanishingly small with depth and the forcing frequency is \(\omega/2\).
 The resulting estimate is of the order of \(2-3~\cm\), which aligns well with the experimental measurements.

-A different kind of parametric instability may be observed when the induced acceleration is strong.
-Figure \ref{Figure19:deep} shows a mushroom-like structure near wave anti-nodes, breaking down and propagating horizontally.
-This is reminiscent of the Rayleigh-Taylor (RT) instability, but unlike findings by \cite{Liu2022}, the normalized pressure gradient decrease is below the instability threshold.
-Instead, it corresponds to parametric instability from alternating stretching and compression at wave anti-nodes.

-Both cases are a form of parametric instability that leads to miscible interface breakdown and increasing mixing layer width, \(L\), while the size of the mixed layer, \(h_\mixed\), remains essentially unchanged (see for instance, the red, purple, and black lines in Figure \ref{Figure17:same_forcing}).